Mixture of Horizons in Action Chunking: Design of

 \section{Design of $\pi_{reg}$}

 Since the $\pi_0$ project does not release its regression type, we obtain the $\pi_{reg}$ by finetuning from the $\pi_0$ base model.
 As shown in Figure~\ref{fig:pi_reg}, we introduce a learnable query $q$ and expand it to the length of action chunk to serve as the input queries for action transformer.
-The action chunk are predicted in only one forward process.
-The training objective is continuous regression function introduced in Section~\ref{sec:preliminary}.
+The action chunks are predicted in only one forward process.
+The training objective isa continuous regression function introduced in Section~\ref{sec:preliminary}.